 Neural networks are modelled on the way the brain is believed to process data.
 It consists of a net of nodes joined by links.
-Without getting too deep i technical jargon, the Neural net has similarities to a good old fashioned Ontology where key terms are linked by a relationship to make a huge net of nodes all relating to each other in some way.
-In this instance a search engine finding the term “Desert” would have no confusion because to was joined by references to sand and dunes, therefore it could rule out Tiramisu etc. Naturally nets are very much more complex but surprisingly similar.
+Without getting too deep in technical jargon, the Neural net has similarities to a good old fashioned Ontology where key terms are linked by a relationship to make a huge net of nodes all relating to each other in some way.
+In this instance a search engine finding the term “Desert” would have no confusion because it was joined by references to sand and dunes, therefore it could rule out Tiramisu etc. Naturally nets are very much more complex but surprisingly similar.
+The brain, like the computer, ignores slight spelling errors to a considerable degree regardless how much the owner of that brain may complain about spelling and grammar imperfections.

 Rather than words, a modern Neural net could be linking any kind of concept, thing or capability.